 not transmitting or reflecting light or radiant energy

 It was better because it wasn’t raining yet, though the clouds were dense and

 Then he smiled at me

 wistfully and went to sit by a girl with braces and a bad perm.

-characteristic of those having an inflated idea of their own importance
+having an inflated idea of one's own importance